JarenGlover/AngelList/README.md

 3. Job's Path Value (only returns jobs that have a path value)
 4. Job's Salary Min #
 5. Job's Equity Min #

+NOTE: If your job count is extremely high it may hit the API limit An example error would look like "urllib2.HTTPError: HTTP Error 403: Forbidden"

 There is some assumption built into the program.
 - Your Angel List profile is robust - i.e. location, skills, network etc